strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 <!-- Add RBAC features above-->

 ### Email plugin

 The Email plugin allows users to send email from the server or from external providers such as Sendgrid.
-The Email plugin is configured through the ./config/plugins.js file, however users can test the plugin settings in the Strapi admin panel.
-From the admin panel a user can:
+The Email plugin is configured through the ./config/plugins.js file, however users can test email delivery by clicking on Settings in the main navigation and then configuration under the email plugin heading.

-more information is available in the [Developer Documentation](https://docs.strapi.io/developer-docs/latest/plugins/email.html)
+More information about the email plugin is available in the [Developer Documentation](https://docs.strapi.io/developer-docs/latest/plugins/email.html)

 ### GraphQL